uccser/cs-unplugged/docs/source/author/topics.rst

 The following flow charts will take you step by step through the process of adding new content to the topics application.
 Below this section is full details on how to structure and write the configuration files for the topics application.
+These charts and descriptions will use "Algorithms" as an example topic.

 .. _adding-a-topic: